9/11 Related Cancers, Diseases and Illnesses

-Our Top Priority: Supporting 9/11 Victims and Families
+Our Top Priority: Supporting 9/11 Survivors and Families

-As 9/11 lawyers who have represented over 3,500 victims since 2001, Turley Hansen & Rosasco, LLP knows how important it is for every first responder and survivor to get the best health care possible and the maximum compensation from the Victim Compensation Fund (VCF).
-If you are suffering from a 9/11 cancer or illness, let the 9/11 lawyers at Turley Hansen & Rosasco, LLP handle all the legal paperwork, amendments, appeals and hearings with the US Department of Justice, so that you can take care of your health.
+As 9/11 lawyers who have represented over 3,500 cases since 2001, Turley Hansen & Rosasco, LLP realize how important it is for every first responder and survivor to get the best health care possible and the maximum compensation from the Victim Compensation Fund (VCF).
+If you are suffering from a 9/11-related cancer or illness, let Turley Hansen & Rosasco, LLP handle all the legal paperwork, amendments, appeals and hearings with the US Department of Justice, so that you can take care of your health.
 To date, we have recovered hundreds of millions of dollars for our clients, with many receiving awards of over $1 million.

 The Most Common 9/11 Cancer Types